MikeMcQuaid/mikemcquaid.com/cv.md

 #### Staff Engineer

-I love making people's lives more efficient through writing software, checklists and documentation.
+I am a product-focused engineer with a love for making people more efficient through my work on developer tools and open source software.

-I live in Edinburgh, Scotland and will never consider living or working in another city.
-I'm happy to work remotely from home here and travel regularly to anywhere in the world.
-This is a hard requirement: I will not work for an organisation that does not support this.
+**I live in Edinburgh, Scotland and will never consider living or working in another city, sorry!
+I'm happy to work remotely from home here and travel periodically to anywhere in the world.
+This is a hard requirement: I will not work for an organisation that does not support this, thanks.**

 ### Personal